dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ### Check if its a conflicting extension

 Sometimes existing extensions will not play nicely with Dendron.
 To see if a problem is a Dendron specific issue and not another extension, you can do the following:
-- do a clean install of a VSCode flavor you do not currently have (eg. VSCodium if you have VSCode or vice versa, see instructions [[here|dendron://dendron.dendron-site/dendron.tutorial#pre-requisites]])
+- do a clean install of a VS Code flavor you do not currently have (eg. VSCodium if you have VS Code or vice versa, see instructions [[here|dendron://dendron.dendron-site/dendron.tutorial#pre-requisites]])
 - install only the Dendron extension
 - see if your issue reproduces